aspose-tasks-cloud/aspose-tasks-cloud-docs/tasks/developer-guide/working-with-assignments/add-assignment-to-project/_index.md

 ---
 title: "Add Assignment to Project"
-description: "Aspose.Tasks Cloud SDK for Python allows you to add a new assignment in MPP, MPT and XML.
-Moreover, our REST API can be used with nearly all languages like .NET, Java, Android, Python, Perl, PHP, Ruby, Jquery and many more."
+description: "Aspose.Tasks Cloud allows you to add assignment to project in MPP, MPT and XML.
+Moreover, our REST API can be used with nearly all languages like .NET, Node.JS, Python, PHP, Go, Java and many more."
 keywords: "assignment of tasks, REST API, create an assignment, new assignment, using Python, Perl, MS Project Management, project management, add a new assignment in mpp, mpt, xml, assign task to resource"
 type: docs
 url: /add-assignment-to-project/